alexandertiopan1212/Streamlit_App_Clustering_Training_Customer/README.md

-# 🚢 TRAINCLUST – Clustering Training Customers (POLTEKPEL Banten)
+# 🚢 TRAINCLUST – Clustering Training Customers

-TRAINCLUST is an interactive Streamlit-based application built to cluster training participants (cadets and alumni) of POLTEKPEL Banten using Age, Recency, Frequency, and Monetary (ARFM) features.
+TRAINCLUST is an interactive Streamlit-based application built to cluster training participants (cadets and alumni) of *** using Age, Recency, Frequency, and Monetary (ARFM) features.

 This app offers interactive visualizations, automated preprocessing, and clustering analysis using both **K-Means** and **K-Medoids** algorithms — all within an intuitive Google Sheets-like interface.